mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 # 1. Prerequisites:
 - Requires an wifi capable Arduino such as the MKR1000
 - A Micro USB cable to connect the MKR1000 to the IMX6 of Solo.
+You can find a micro to micro USB cable on Amazon or eBay
-- A Solo breakoutboard with an USB connector (not mandatory, but will save you to break out the USB port yourself)
+- A Solo breakoutboard with an USB connector (not mandatory, but will save you a lot of time to break out the USB port yourself)
 - Some LEDs to display the wifi status

 # 2. How to install: